cagordonwm/cagordonwm.github.io/draftfolder/index.md

 ---

 This describes how to develop Python code in a Jupyter notebook with two key features:
- - Accepting user input
- - Manipulating it to produce useable output
+ - Accepting user input & manipulating it to produce useable output here:
+   -  Check out the HTML version here: [Temperature Calculator](Module2Assignment-Gordon.html)
+   -  Check out the Jupyter notebook version here: [Fahrenheit to Celsius converter.ipynb](Fahrenheit to Celsius converter.ipynb)